Birdman (film): Critical response

-On review aggregation website Rotten Tomatoes, the film holds an approval rating of 91%, based on 351 reviews, and an average rating of 8.50/10.
+On review aggregation website Rotten Tomatoes, Birdman holds an approval rating of 91%, based on 351 reviews, and an average rating of 8.50/10.
 The website's critical consensus reads: "A thrilling leap forward for director Alejandro González Iñárritu, Birdman is an ambitious technical showcase powered by a layered story and outstanding performances from Michael Keaton and Edward Norton."
 On Metacritic, the film received a weighted average score of 87 out of 100, based on 58 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 In 2015, the film was named as one of the top 50 films of the decade so far by The Guardian.

 Margaret Pomeranz and David Stratton from At the Movies praised the film's writing, direction, performances and cinematography.
 Stratton also described the implementation of the percussion score as "really exciting", while Pomeranz summarised: "It's just really beautifully written and stunningly performed and beautifully made."
 The pair both gave the film five stars, making Birdman the only film to receive such a rating from the hosts in 2014.
 In The New York Times, Manohla Dargis compared the main character to Icarus, the Greek mythological figure who crashed to his death after flying too close to the sun.
 She also noted a reference to Susan Sontag's Against Interpretation in the dressing-room mirror.

 Richard Kolker compared the film to both Alfred Hitchcock's Rope (1948) and Alexander Sokurov's Russian Ark (2002).
 Kolker concludes that Birdman is "a film about acting, identity, transformation, and the mysterious effects of superheroes, (and) is filmed to create the illusion of being made in one continuous take.
 As with Rope, the edits are hidden, and the result is a rhythmic slide through the life of an actor in search of his self, a search doomed from the start."
 Ollie Cochran called the film "an amalgam of technical prowess, hypnotising visuals and pragmatically perceptive dialogue", believing it to be "a thought-provoking, energetic perspective of a fading actor looking to revitalise his career."

 International reception of the film was also at a high level of praise.
 In Germany, a film aggregate rating at EPD Film gave the film a 3.4 out of 5 rating, based on seven critiques.
 The German critic Barbara Schweizerhof gave the film a 4 out of 5 possible stars, complimenting the director's satirical virtuosity in making the film.
 In her review, Schweizerhof spoke of the film as inviting the viewer to re-watch it "a second and third time", and praised the technical achievement of representing a storyline depicting "the feverish stream of consciousness" of its main character throughout the film.